 HOW TO: Install Eduroam on Linux Machines

-- The SSID should be "eduroam" (without quotes) and the Mode should be set to "Infrastructure".
+- The SSID should be eduroam and the Mode should be set to Infrastructure.

 - In the Authentication drop-down menu select PEAP.